EddieStn/hangman/README.md

 # Testing

-### Testing for this project has been done manually and thoroughly by me and some people that I asked to try it out, trying to break the code in every possible way, but failed.
+### Testing for this project has been done manually and thoroughly (as seen in the screenshots above) by me and some people that I asked to try it out, trying to break the code in every possible way, but failed.

 ### All feedback received was positive and no errors encountered when playing, other than not guessing the word :).